rpm-software-management/dnf/doc/command_ref.rst

     Remove all packages installed from the repository along with any packages depending on the packages being removed.
 If ``clean_requirements_on_remove`` is enabled (the default) also removes any dependencies that are no longer needed.

 ``dnf [options] repository-packages <repoid> remove-or-distro-sync [<package-name-spec>...]``
     Select all packages installed from the repository.
-Upgrade, downgrade or keep those of them that are available in another repositories to match the latest version available there and remove the others along with any packages depending on the packages being removed.
+Upgrade, downgrade or keep those of them that are available in another repository to match the latest version available there and remove the others along with any packages depending on the packages being removed.
 If ``clean_requirements_on_remove`` is enabled (the default) also removes any dependencies that are no longer needed.

 ``dnf [options] repository-packages <repoid> remove-or-reinstall [<package-name-spec>...]``
     Select all packages installed from the repository.
-Reinstall those of them that are available in another repositories and remove the others along with any packages depending on the packages being removed.
+Reinstall those of them that are available in another repository and remove the others along with any packages depending on the packages being removed.
 If ``clean_requirements_on_remove`` is enabled (the default) also removes any dependencies that are no longer needed.

 ``dnf [options] repository-packages <repoid> upgrade [<package-name-spec>...]``
     Update all packages to the highest resolvable version available in the repository.